Welcome to Sea Turtles Class!

-We are Sea Turtles and our class teacher is Mr Ringrose.
-Our teaching assistant is the fantastic Mrs Ball.
+We are Sea Turtles and our class teacher is Miss.
+Kelly and our teaching assistant is the fantastic Mrs. Ball.

-In English this term we will be looking at a range of text types including: diary entries, persuasive letters and performance poetry.
-Children have begun planning their diary entries.
-I have challenged children to write a diary entry from the perspective of a character who witnesses the impact of plastic pollution.
+In English this term we will be looking at a range of text types including: character descriptions, setting descriptions, diary entries and letters.
+Our class novel is Holes by Louis Sachar—a brilliant story that has already captured the imagination of the children!
+The children have begun planning their own diary entries.
+I have challenged the class to write a diary entry from the perspective of a character who has been sent to Camp Green Lake (the fictional setting for Holes).
 In spelling and grammar lessons, children will learn to use co-ordinating and subordinating conjunctions to improve the complexity of their sentences.
 Children will also learn to use a greater range of punctuation.
-Recently, children read a chapter from Harry Potter and the Prisoner of Azkaban.
-We also watched extracts from the film, comparing the similarities between the film and book.
-The children were then asked to write a persuasive letter to the minister of magic.
-I gave the children the choice of whether to defend the actions of the mythical creature, Buckbeak, or argue that the creature should be executed.
-We had great fun with these lessons and the quality of writing the children produced was exceptional.

 The children read and write numbers up to 10,000,000 and continue to identify the value of individual digits in a number.
 They revisit comparisons of numbers using the greater than and less than symbols and then further develop their skills by reasoning about numbers.
 Children will focus on rounding numbers to any given degree of accuracy and will also investigate reasoning problems based on rounding numbers.
 They will work with negative numbers, ordering and comparing them and calculating intervals across zero.
 They will use negative numbers in context to solve problems.
 Finally, children will have the opportunity to use all their number and place value skills to solve a range of problems.